Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Introduction

 Private data typically includes Personally Identifiable Information (PII), data that can be used to deduce an individual’s identity, such as full name, date of birth, gender, address, employment history.
 However, the scope of private data extends beyond PII, and also encompasses any information considered confidential, which can vary depending on the context.
 For example, financial records or proprietary source code may be highly sensitive within a corporate setting, yet similar information might be willingly shared in other contexts such as when a user seeks help with code or requests tax advice.
 On an individual level, some users are comfortable sharing a hobby, while others may view this as too personal; some may be willing to disclose their religion, but may avoid revealing their country of residence due to potential risks, particularly if they belong to a religious minority.

-As a result, what constitutes an appropriate level of privacy for users remains an open and nuanced question.
+What constitutes an appropriate level of privacy for users of commercial LLMs remains an open and nuanced question.
 From the perspective of theories such as Contextual Integrity~\citep{contextual_integrity}, privacy is maintained when information flows align with the contextual norms governing that information.
-While recent work has shown that LLMs frequently fail to adhere to these norms in practice~\citep{keepsecret, privacylens}, Contextual Integrity has also been shown to assist LLM agents in determining which user information can be appropriately shared~\citep{ghalebikesabi2024}.
-Ultimately, decisions about what information to disclose rest with the user, who must balance the potential benefits of sharing more data -- such as receiving higher-quality responses -- against the personal sensitivity or value of that information.
-This trade-off is inherently context-specific and must be evaluated on a case-by-case basis.
+However, decisions about what information to disclose rest with the user, who must balance the potential benefits of sharing more data -- such as receiving higher-quality responses -- against the personal sensitivity or value of that information.

 In this work, we propose giving users full control over how their data is handled by introducing privacy profiles -- natural language specifications that express users’ privacy preferences during interactions with untrusted LLMs.
 In our proposed framework (Figure~\ref{diagram}), users submit their queries along with privacy preferences to a locally hosted language model, which may be a small on-device model.
 The local language model determines whether the query can be safely paraphrased and forwarded to a more powerful, untrusted external LLM without disclosing any protected attributes specified in the privacy profile.
 The local model then generates a response to the original query incorporating information from the external model.
 Table~\ref{example_profiles} shows an example of how a query is processed using a privacy profile in our pipeline.